Open Accessibility Menu

 Approximately 20 million US adults and 5.1 million children have asthma, according to the Asthma and Allergy Foundation of America.
 If you’re under a doctor’s care for asthma or breathing problems, you can likely manage the disease at home.
 However, if you have an emergency, call 911 or visit an emergency room immediately.

-UF Health Central Emergency & Urgent Care has ER-trained physicians at our six emergency room and urgent care facilities.
+UF Health Central Emergency & Urgent Cares, conveniently located in Eustis-Mt.
+Dora and Clermont, are staffed with ER-trained physicians.
 Visit one of our locations if you have an emergency related to asthma or breathing problems.

 Asthma Symptoms – When to Seek Medical Help